-Transformation
+Transformation into Democracy

 On the basis of the trial-and-error experience of the second stage of transition, North Korea will be able to launch a full-scale transformation in the third stage.
-In stage 3, North Korea will undergo a systemic transformation, and adopt democracy and liberalism, which will bear the imprints of its past, elite choices, and external influences.
+In stage 3, North Korea will undergo a systemic transformation, and North Korean-style democracy will be installed.
+North Korea's past, elite choices, and external influences will all have an imprint on its democratic style.

-In the early phase of stage 3, North Korea's unique Suryong governance will finally come to an end as the next leader will no longer be selected from the Baekdu bloodline base.
+In the early phase of stage 3, North Korea's unique Suryong governance will finally come to an end as the next leader will no longer selected from the so-called Baekdu bloodline base.
 The rule of law will be established, effectively replacing rule by the Suryong, and the Politburo and the Central Committee will take center stage as democratization of party politics sets in.
 Even though the monopoly of power by the KWP is sustained, the spread of democratization within the party will make room for more transparent decision making.
 Collective leadership will replace the Suryong, and power succession will be institutionalized as a new leader is selected by elite consensus.
 The institutionalization of the power succession will have the effect of decreasing unnecessary political transaction costs in times of leadership change.

-During this period, reformists will outnumber conservatives among the elite, and the reform-oriented leadership will proactively pursue reform and opening on the principle of Economy First.
+During this period, reformists will outnumber conservatives among the elite, and the reform-oriented leadership will proactively pursue reform and opening on the principle of Economy-First.
 During this period, North Koreans will enjoy a level of economic freedom similar to that in Vietnam and China, and with time liberty will expand and liberalism will prevail.
 The balance between markets and planning will incrementally change in favor of the markets.
 Private farming will expand at the expense of collective farming and state-owned farming, both of which will finally be abolished in due course in stage 3.
 The numbers of state-owned enterprises will diminish.